GOA & GOF filed Summary Judgment in lawsuit challenging the 1927 ban on mailing handguns via USPS

 Duration: 0:43

-Gun Owners of America (GOA) and Gun Owners Foundation (GOF) have filed for summary judgment in a lawsuit challenging the 1927 ban on mailing handguns via USPS.
-The lawsuit argues the ban is unconstitutional under the Supreme Court's Bruen test, as it lacks historical precedent and infringes on Second Amendment rights.
-This action seeks to re-establish a reliable, constitutionally protected method for handgun shipping nationwide.
+This video details the lawsuit filed by Gun Owners of America (GOA) and Gun Owners Foundation (GOF) seeking summary judgment against the USPS ban on mailing handguns, which dates back to the Prohibition era.
+The organizations argue the ban is unconstitutional under the Supreme Court's Bruen test, as it lacks historical precedent and infringes on Second Amendment rights.
+The lawsuit aims to re-establish a reliable, constitutionally protected method for handgun shipping nationwide, distinguishing the USPS as a government entity obligated to uphold these rights, unlike private carriers.

 Quick Summary

-Gun Owners of America (GOA) and Gun Owners Foundation (GOF) have filed for summary judgment in their lawsuit challenging the 1927 ban on mailing handguns via USPS.
-They argue the ban is unconstitutional under the Supreme Court's Bruen test, as it lacks historical precedent and infringes Second Amendment rights, aiming to restore reliable nationwide handgun shipping.
+Gun Owners of America (GOA) and Gun Owners Foundation (GOF) have filed for summary judgment against the USPS's 1927 ban on mailing handguns.
+They argue the ban is unconstitutional under the Supreme Court's Bruen test, lacking historical precedent and violating Second Amendment rights.
+As a government entity, the USPS is legally obligated to respect these rights, unlike private carriers.

 Chapters